-- New American Standard 1 Thessalonians 5:6 so then let us not sleep as others do, but let us be alert and sober.

 -- New American Standard Revelation 1:17 And when I saw Him, I fell at His feet as a dead man.
 And He laid His right hand upon me, saying, "Do not be afraid; I am the first and the last,

-To literally interpret an obvious “parable” is to read the bible through the eyes of the unlearned Christians or unbelievers.
-We don’t have to guess as to whether or not these verses are expressed in parabolic language.
-Paul says in 1 Corinthians 15:51 that this information is expressed in a “mystery” or parable.
+To literally interpret an obvious “parable” is to read the bible through the eyes of the unlearned Christians or unbelievers, per the relation of a message in tongues in 1 Corinthians 14:11 and 16.

 A parable is a “mystery” or message expressed in Tongues, 1 Corinthians 14:2 and Matthew 13:14.
 This shows us that Paul intended the reader or recipient of this letter to understand that he was veiling this information in a “mystery” and not speaking literally.